'WHOLESOME'! It isn't exactly a genre, setting, or stereotype. It is a feeling that one gets while watching a specific anime.

 13

-Miss Kobayashi’s Dragon Maid is a 13-episode anime series that premiered in 2017, bringing a heartwarming story to life from the manga written and illustrated by Cool-Kyou Shinja.
+Miss Kobayashi’s Dragon Maid is a charming 13-episode anime series that debuted in 2017, adapted from the manga by Cool-Kyou Shinja.
+The show quickly won hearts with its warm and humorous storytelling.

 ComedySlice of Life